PoonLab/courses/GradPythonCourse/TabularData2.md

 ## Control flow

+### *for* and *while* loops
 A big challenge of taking a data-driven approach to learning about Python is that there is a lot of stuff we need to cover before we can start doing anything practical.
 One of the general concepts in programming that I've been skirting around is control flow.
-Think of a simple script as a stream of water going downhill when it's being run.
-We've covered for-loops; these are like pumps that send water back upstream for a while.
+Think of running a simple script as water running down a pipe.
+We've covered for-loops; these are like pumps that send water upwards for a while.
 Another control statement that has a similar effect is the `while` loop:
 ```python
 >>> i = 0
 >>> while i < 5: